Isotonic propensity score matching: Main results

 Our main result, consistency and asymptotic normality of the isotonic propensity score matching estimator, is obtained as follows.

 \begin{thm} Under Assumptions \ref{asm:1}-\ref{asm:4}, it holds $\hat{\tau}\overset{p}{\to}\tau$ and

-where $\Omega=\mathbb{V}(\mathbb{E}[Y(1)-Y(0)]|X)+\mathbb{E}[\mathbb{V}(Y(1)|X)/p(X)]+\mathbb{E}[\mathbb{V}(Y(0)|X)/(1-p(X))]$. \end{thm}
+where $\Omega=\mathbb{V}(\mathbb{E}[Y(1)-Y(0)|X])+\mathbb{E}[\mathbb{V}(Y(1)|X)/p(X)]+\mathbb{E}[\mathbb{V}(Y(0)|X)/(1-p(X))]$. \end{thm}

-We note that the asymptotic variance $\Omega$ is the semiparametric efficiency bound for $\tau$.
-Also it is interesting to note that our estimator $\hat{\tau}$ is free from tuning constants, such as bandwidths or series lengths.
+We note that the asymptotic variance $\Omega$ is the semiparametric efficiency bound for $\tau$ (see e.g., Hahn, 1998, and Hirano, Imbens and Ridder, 2003).
 Although we may conduct inference based on an estimator of $\Omega$, we suggest a bootstrap inference method, which will be discussed in Section \ref{sec:Boot}.